Social Justice

 The Ward and Williams Center for Equity and Justice provides a space for students and adults to gather in a wide variety of ways, both formally and informally.
 As part of our Social Justice programming, it houses resources, archival information, and the offices of our Assistant Head for Student Life and Director of Social Justice.
 In honor of their 50th Reunion, the Class of 1971 made a collective gift to support the work of this Center in perpetuity to sustain a lasting impact on their alma mater.

-Ward and Williams Center for Equity and Justice
+Click below to learn more about our events and happenings through The Ward and Williams Center for Equity and Justice!

-Middle School Social Justice Seminar is rooted in building communities of belonging, as students work to understand identity and stereotypes through introspection and perspective.
-Students explore the many ways identity is formed by reflecting on their own identities, assumptions, stereotypes, prejudice, and bias in the world.
+Middle School Social Justice Seminar is rooted in building communities of belonging as students work to understand identity and stereotypes through introspection and perspective.
+Students explore the many ways identity is formed by reflecting on their own identities, assumptions, stereotypes, and prejudices.

-In this course students explore their own identities and think about the ways identity impacts their perspective and their interactions with others.
-The curriculum examines social systems and concepts that provide advantages to some social identity groups while restricting access and opportunity to others.
-Specifically, there is an examination of the ways that socialization affects us and one another in the pursuit of justice and community.
-The class concludes the term addressing the ways that we can each take action within our own spheres of influence to create positive social change.
+In the 9th Grade Social Justice seminar, students explore their own identities and think about the ways identity impacts their perspective and interactions with others.
+Students examine social systems and concepts that provide advantages to some social identity groups and restrict access and opportunity to others.
+Specifically, students look at the ways that stereotypes, discrimination, prejudice, and socialization affect individuals in the pursuit of justice and communities of belonging.
+The term concludes with students addressing the ways that they can individually take action within their own spheres of influence to create positive social change.

-This History elective introduces juniors and seniors to systems of social inequality in the United States as they investigate the structural, interpersonal, and social dimensions of oppression.
-Course materials explore the ways that sexism, heterosexism, and racism have developed over time as well as the ways they impact each of us everyday.
-Students develop the language, tools, and skills to create positive social change.
+This history course introduces juniors and seniors to systems of social inequality in the United States.
+Students investigate the structural, interpersonal, and social dimensions of oppression.
+Course materials explores the ways that sexism, heterosexism, and racism have developed over time as well as the ways they impact each of us every day.
+Students will develop language, tools, and skills to create positive social change.

 Conferences and Events